paulagarza/paulagarza/README.md

 - Improving my problem-solving and coding skills

 📚Learning journey:
-I'm constantly learning and experimenting with new ideas, tools, and best practices in software development.
+I'm constantly learning and experimenting with new ideas, tools and best practices in software development.

 Let's connect!
 I'm always open to collaborate on exciting projects, learn from others, and share what I know.